aws-amplify/docs/cli-toolchain/quickstart.md

 ### Continuous deployment and Hosting

-The Amplify CLI supports basic web application hosting with AWS Amplify Console as well as Amazon S3 and CloudFront.
+The Amplify CLI supports continuous deployment and hosting with AWS Amplify Console as well as Amazon S3 and CloudFront.
 You can use the multi-environments feature of the Amplify CLI with the Amplify Console for a fully managed continuous deployment solution.
 Learn more in the [official documentation](https://docs.aws.amazon.com/amplify/latest/userguide/multi-environments.html).

 ### Setting up master and dev environments